Skip to content

 BIO

-Selina Sheth, born 1972 in India, is an independent journalist and writer based between Mumbai and New Delhi.
-Her stories, essays and scripts have featured on a range of Indian and international platforms such as Scroll.in, The Wire, Arre, Open Democracy, Yoga Journal International, The New York Times, The Bangalore Review, Out of Print, Literally Stories, Nether Quarterly, The Woman Inc., Cosmopolitan India, Le City Deluxe India, First City, Star Television, Walt Disney India, Asia Business News, MTV Asia News and BBC World.
+Selina Sheth, born 1972 in India, is an author, journalist and screenwriter based between Mumbai and New Delhi.
+Her work has featured on platforms such as Scroll.in, Parcham Online, Open Democracy, Yoga Journal International, The New York Times, The Hooghly Review, The Bangalore Review, The Usawa Literary Review, Out of Print, Literally Stories, Nether Quarterly, The Woman Inc., Spillwords Press, Live Wire, Arre, Saaranga Books, Roli Books, Cosmopolitan India, Le City Deluxe, First City, Star Television, Sony Entertainment, Walt Disney India, Zee Television, Asia Business News, MTV Asia News and BBC World.

-At present, Selina is working on Anytime, Sometime, a digital photo chapbook soon to release through an independent publisher, and co-developing an interview-led podcast that explores the working artist’s process, inspiration and worldview.
-Additionally, as a Hatha Yoga therapist certified by The Yoga Institute, Mumbai, she often writes about Yoga and Ayurveda for international readers.
+Selina has recently collaborated (with photographer/filmmaker Anil Senior) on Autofocus: Words + Images, a digital photo chapbook that will soon publish on Amazon.com.
+Additionally, as a Hatha Yoga therapist certified by The Yoga Institute, Mumbai, she often writes about contemporary yoga and ayurveda for international readers.

-Selina is an alumna of Hindu College, Delhi University; the Indian Institute of Mass Communication, New Delhi; the Berlin Writers Workshop, Berlin; and The Writers Studio, New York.
-She is currently pursuing an MFA in Creative Writing through Lindenwood University’s award-winning online arts program while simultaneously awaiting the publication of her debut novel Half Moon Rising: A Midlife Coming-of-Age.
+Selina is an alumna of Hindu College, Delhi University and the Indian Institute of Mass Communication, New Delhi.
+She is currently pursuing an MFA in Creative Writing through Lindenwood University’s award-winning online arts program.

 Affiliations